57blocksphilly/57blocksphilly.github.io/content/news-and-press/index.md

 |January 15th, 2023 | [The 57+ Blocks Coalition on WURD Radio][wurd-20230115]
 |February 27, 2023 | [Activist Rally to Stop Gun Violence After a Shooting That Left 7 People Wounded in Strawberry Mansion][inquirer-20230227]
 |March 29th, 2023 | [The Source with Joann Bell & Rita Hill on WURD Radio][wurd-20230329]
+|May 1st, 2023 | [A Group of Black Community Advocates Criticized a Recent Inquirer Investigation as Racist and Harmful][inquirer-20230501]
+|May 2nd, 2023 | [Wake Up with WURD – Reuben Jones Interview][wurd-20230502]

 </div>